To judge the value of things, you need context.

 Equally valuable are pages per session and session duration to see if visitors are interested in exploring the site once they are on it.
 On the flip side, bounce rate is just as useful as it lets you know if people aren’t finding anything to draw them deeper into your content ecosystem once they do arrive.

 5. SEO success

-To add some longevity to your content and drive more traffic through organic search, you need to understand how your SEO is working.
+To add some longevity to your content and drive more traffic through organic search, you need to understand how your B2B SEO strategy is working.
 At a glance, your domain authority can give you a snapshot.
 But for more granular feedback, track the volume of inbound links over time.
 Also, keep a record of how your long-tail search intent-focused pages are performing.
 Using these insights, you can see which keywords your site is successfully owning and which need to be updated.